29LT RIWAYA: Nested Stories

-For the Latin script, Riwaya additionally offers a range of characters to achieve typographic hierarchies.
-This includes small caps for the regular style, titling capitals, and italics.
-Riwaya Italic follows the conventional idea of an italic style based on calligraphy, while Riwaya Informal’s typographic interpretation of contemporary handwriting offers a more unusual approach.
-The two styles offer a different stylistic voice.
-Furthermore, all three styles offer a similar degree of differentiation from each other, while visually forming a consistent family.Read more
+Riwaya Latin additionally offers a range of characters allowing typographic hierarchies, to include small caps for regular style, titling capitals, and italics.
+Riwaya Italic follows the conventional idea of calligraphy-based italic style, while Riwaya Informal’s typographic interpretation of contemporary handwriting offers a more unconventional approach.
+Both styles give a different stylistic voice.

 Katharina Seidl (Arabic & Latin )